sour beers

 rn

 The willingness to experiment and be innovative is clearly visible in the beer style of fruit beers.
 Whether cherries, raspberries or peaches - there are no limits.
 The most well-known styles are the Belgian Kriek (Lindemans - Kriek) and Framboise (Lindemans - Framboise) , which is originally a lambic and then brewed with fruit.
-Even ingredients such as mate leaves, which originate in Peru, end up in the brewing kettle today (St. Erhard® - Alpaca Mate Ale) and create an incredible variety of flavors that could not have been imagined in the past.
+Even ingredients such as mate leaves, which originate in Peru, end up in the brewing kettle these days (St. Erhard® - Alpaca Mate Ale) and create an incredible variety of flavors that could not have been imagined in the past.

 rn